 - At the end of each term, draft written recommendations to the Mayor to improve the relationships between the City of Charleston and its youth.

-- Observe in no less than 6 Charleston City Council meetings and engage in no less than 20 hours of community service hours as assigned by the City of Charleston, during each term.
+- Engage in no less than 20 hours of community service hours as assigned by the City of Charleston.

-- Not act on any matter in which he or she has a conflict of interest.
+- Not act on any matter in which he/she/they has a conflict of interest.